 These credits make up the bundle:

-• one in Englishfootnote 1;
+• Englishfootnote 1;

 • two cooperative education credits that provide authentic learning experiences in a workplace setting, enabling students to refine, extend, apply, and practise knowledge and skills outlined in the cooperative education curriculum as well as sector-specific knowledge and skills.